apache/causeway-site/content/other/jrebel.md

     -XX:MaxPermSize=128m

 You'll need to adjust the value of some of these:
-* `rebel.plugins` for the location of the plugin JAR
+* `rebel.plugins` for the location of the Isis plugin JAR (from the github repo)
+* `isis-jrebel-plugin.packagePrefix` for the prefix of the application (eg `com.mycompany.myapp.dom`)
 * `project.root` for the root directory of the application
-* `isis-jrebel-plugin.packagePrefix` for the prefix of the application (eg `com.mycompany.myapp.dom`)

 You can probably leave the other properties as is.

-## Download

-The plugin can be downloaded from [github](https://github.com/danhaywood/isis-jrebel-plugin).

-## Usage

-The README on the github page how to set up the plugin.

-One final note: you do need to run Isis in prototype mode to automatically pick up changes.